PinkInk/upylib/asn1der/README.md

 ```

 This behaviour may be mitigable.
 However undoubtedly not in a way
-consisten with a micro necessity.
+consistent with a micro philosophy.
 Or maybe not; my python isn't that
 good, and this is part and parcel of a Learning Experience&trade;.

 ##the Asn.1 DER format